Regional Training Centers

 The ICO provides financial support to the Magrabi–ICO Cameroon Eye Institute project through grants from the ICOFoundation, which are made possible by generous contributions from many individuals.

-You can contribute by cheque, wire transfer, or through our online payment system by choosing “Magrabi–ICO Cameroon Eye Institute” in the pop-down menu: https://www.icofoundation.org/contribute/make-a-donation.html.
+You can be part of the exciting initiative by making a contribution by cheque, wire transfer, or through our online payment system by choosing “Magrabi–ICO Cameroon Eye Institute” in the pop-down menu: https://www.icofoundation.org/contribute/make-a-donation.html.

 The Magrabi–ICO Cameroon Eye Institute will fill a crucial gap in sustained ophthalmic training and eye care in Cameroon and French-speaking Central West Africa, thus restoring vision and preventing blindness for generations of people to come.